secretstartups/handbook/content/handbook/people-group/talent-assessment.md

 ## Organizational Value

 A very small portion of our business (roughly ~10% of the population) is considered to be key talent.
-As such, a team members’ value in the organization should not be determined based on whether or not they are identified as key talent.
+As such, a team members' value in the organization should not be determined based on whether or not they are identified as key talent.

-While some team members are identified as key talent, this does not mean the rest of our team is not valued and important to our organization’s success.
+While some team members are identified as key talent, this does not mean the rest of our team is not valued and important to our organization's success.
 Aligned with our [expected performance distribution](#expected-distribution-company-wide), approximately 60-65% of our team are core performers (or ["performing"](#performing)).
 Core performers are responsible for keeping things consistently moving forward.
-This group comprises the largest population in companies across the board for a reason and is an essential part of any organization’s success.
+This group comprises the largest population in companies across the board for a reason and is an essential part of any organization's success.

 ## Impact of Being Identified as Key Talent

 We want to make sure we use engagement tools to retain Key Talent.
 A few of our primary engagement tools are: [Learning & Development](/handbook/people-group/learning-and-development), growth opportunities and compensation.

 - **Learning & Development:** We want to support the growth of Key Talent and their competencies, skills, and knowledge by providing them with the tools they need and the opportunities to progress their own personal and professional development goals.
-As a people manager it’s your priority to identify [L&D opportunities](/handbook/people-group/learning-and-development) for your team.
+As a people manager it's your priority to identify [L&D opportunities](/handbook/people-group/learning-and-development) for your team.
-- **Growth Opportunities:** As a people manager, it’s important to have career conversations and identify growth opportunities with your team members.
-For Key Talent, it’s especially important to discuss their motivation and ambitions.
+- **Growth Opportunities:** As a people manager, it's important to have career conversations and identify growth opportunities with your team members.
+For Key Talent, it's especially important to discuss their motivation and ambitions.
 Growth opportunities can be both horizontal and vertical.
 Examples of growth opportunities are: expanding the scope within a team member's current role, a lateral move to a new role, or a promotion to the next level.
 - **Compensation:** At GitLab, compensation = cash + equity + benefits.
 We have a [market based approach]({{< ref "compensation#market-based-approach" >}}) and differentiate pay based on performance.
 Our Annual Compensation Review Cycle and Annual Equity Refresh program allow us to differentiate compensation based on performance and for Key Talent.
 - **Succession Planning:** As team members identified as Key Talent are critical to roles that have a high impact on the company's success, it is important that we identify successors to avoid any single points of failure within the organization.